d2s/Documentation/_posts/2018-04-10-Changelog.md

 **Important** - from macOS 10.15 Catalina, [notarization is required](/Notarized) by default for all software.

-The major part (80%) in this version are refactor and cleanup in code.
+The major part (about 80%) in this version are refactor and cleanup in code.
 Refactor is mainly for decoupling of code and make RsyncOSX easier for maintenance.

 The following are changes in the release: